mabt-tech-com/Docker-Odoo17/README.md

 ```

 Explanation:
--p 8069:8069: Maps port 8069 on the container to port 8069 on your VPS.
-You will access Odoo at http://<your-vps-ip>:8069.
+* `-p 8069:8069`: Maps port `8069` on the container to port `8069` on your VPS.
+You will access Odoo at `http://<your-vps-ip>:8069`.
--v /path/on/host/data:/data: Maps your host directory on the VPS (/path/on/host/data) to the container's /data directory.
+* `-v /path/on/host/data:/data`: Maps your host directory on the VPS (`/path/on/host/data`) to the container's `/data` directory.
 This will store PostgreSQL data, Odoo logs, and configuration files in a single location on your VPS.

-Step 3: Access Odoo
+### Step 3: Access Odoo
 Once the container is running, access Odoo by opening your browser and navigating to:

 ```